-A toilet supply line leak is one of the many ways a loo can run amok.
-The line runs from just under the tank and attaches to the water line on the wall or floor.
-Fixing a toilet supply line leak can be simple and requires only basic tools.
+A toilet water supply line leak is one of the many ways a loo can run amok.
+The line runs from just under the tank near the base of the toilet and attaches to the water line on the wall or floor.
+Water leaking from the toilet supply line can be a simple fix and requires only basic tools.

-Toilet Supply Line Leak at the Fill Valve
+Toilet Water Supply Line Leak at the Fill Valve

-- Fill valve nut: The inlet nut holds the valve in place.
-If this valve loosens, water will drip from the tank.
-Using your hand, tighten the nut.
-Then use a wrench to tighten the nut a bit more.
-Take care not to overtighten.
+Fill valve nut: The inlet nut holds the supply line valve in place.
+Using your hand, tighten the nut and then use a wrench to tighten the nut a bit more, but take care not to over-tighten.
 Turn the water back on and flush the toilet to test your work.
 If the line continues to leak, you may need to replace a washer in the nut.

 Leaks at the Shut-off-Valve and Water Line

-Simpson Plumbing can help you repair or replace your leaking toilet whatever the cause.
+For more hands-on repairs, we recommend reaching out to a professional so that the problem can be taken care of correctly and efficiently.
+With that being said, Simpson Plumbing can help you repair or replace your leaking toilet, whatever the cause.
 Give us a call to schedule a visit.